This driver serves for communication with PLC devices Allen Bradley

 ).
 In the PROMOTIC application represented by the data type: Single

-: in the PLC: 32-bit array (usually a host are for variables of the BOOL
+: in the PLC: 32-bit array of bits (usually a host are for variables of the BOOL

 type).
 In the PROMOTIC application represented by the data type: Long